Redocly/redoc/README.md

 ## Showcase

-A sample of the organisations using Redocly tools in the wild:
+A sample of the organizations using Redocly tools in the wild:

 - [Rebilly](https://api-reference.rebilly.com/)
 - [Docker Engine](https://docs.docker.com/engine/api/v1.25/)